johanhaleby/javalin.github.io/pages/docs/docs.md

 val eventStream = eventStore.read("account1") // B

 // Again we want to withdraw money, and the system will think this is OK,
-// since event streams for A and B has not yet recorded that the balance is negative.
+// since the Account thinks that 10 EUR will have a balance of 10 EUR after
+// the withdrawal.
 val events = Account.withdraw(eventStream.events(), Money.of(10, EUR))

 // We write the new events to the event store without any problems! 😱